-802.1D Spanning Tree Protocol (STP) implementation is a backup link(s) between switches, bridges or routers designed to prevent network loops that could cause a broadcast storm.
+802.1D Spanning Tree Protocol (STP) implementation is designed to prevent network loops that could cause a broadcast storm.
 When physical links forming a loop provide redundancy, only a single path will be forwarding frames.
 If the link fails, STP activates a redundant link automatically.

-Figure 346 - Configuration > Spanning Tree
+Figure 37 - Configuration > Spanning Tree